gyuhankim/launchpad-client/README.md

 ### LaunchPad is a simple webapp that displays all future video game releases

+A webapp designed to spotlight the importance of upcoming video game release dates.
+Building value users by providing one singular source with a clean and simple interface *(without all the noise and ads of general video game websites)* to view and track (and in the future, be notified of) the games they're most excited for.

 ### The goals for LaunchPad is to:
 1) Spotlight the importance of video game release dates
-2) Enable users to effectively track their most anticipated games through the use of the "favorites" feature
+2) Enable users to track their most anticipated games by favorite-ing them
-3) Get users even more excited by displaying trailers, screenshots and recent news surrounding their "favorited" games
+3) Get users excited by displaying trailers, screenshots and recent news surrounding their favorite upcoming games

 ### Live
 [LaunchPad.gg](https://mysterious-sands-19667.herokuapp.com/ "LaunchPad.gg")